 d) A Secretary.

-14.2 The board is elected for a period of one year from 1st July.
-A list of names is submitted to the annual general meeting for election and no substitutions or deletions are permitted from the list.
+14.2 The board is elected for a period of one year from 1st January.
+A list of names is submitted to the Annual General Meeting for election and no substitutions or deletions are permitted from the list.
 An absolute majority on the first round of voting or a relative majority on the second round of voting is required.

 14.3 A member of the board must resign in writing.
-In this case the board may co-opt a replacement from amongst the members of the Association, and eventually proceed to a formal election of the new board member.
+In the case of resignation, or any other vacant posts, the Board of Directors may co-opt a replacement from amongst the members of the Association.
+This new appointment will be submitted for formal ratification at the next Annual General Meeting .

-15.1 The board shall meet as often as it considers necessary, and on demand by its president, or at the demand of at least four of its members.
+15.1 The Board of Directors shall meet as often as it considers necessary, and on demand by its President, or at the demand of at least four of its members.

-15.2 The decisions of the board are taken by simple majority of those members present or represented, subject to a quorum of six members being present; in the event over a tie, the vote of the President is decisive.
+15.2 The decisions of the Board of Directors are taken by simple majority of those members present or represented, subject to a quorum of six members; in the event of a tie, the vote of the President is decisive.

-15.3 The members of the board, not able to be present for a meeting, may give their opinion in writing, and give their power of attorney, to another member of the board.
+15.3 The members of the Board of Directors, not able to be present for a meeting, may give their opinion in writing, and give their proxy, to another member of the board.

-15.4 The board may, if it wishes, invite guests to its meetings, although these guests may not vote.
-Any member of the Association may request to be invited to a Board meeting without the right to vote, in writing eight days earlier.
+15.4 The Board of Directors may, if it wishes, invite guests to its meetings, although these guests may not vote.
+Any member of the Association may request to be invited to a Board meeting by sending written notice 8 days before the meeting.

 15.5 Any member may at any time submit a written question to the Board, who is committed to respond within a maximum period of two months.

-15.6 The director of the section is invited to board meetings, except in exceptional circumstances.
+15.6 The Director of Pedagogy and Staff Representatives are invited to board meetings, except in exceptional circumstances.

 15.7 The members of the board are not paid.

-16.1 The Board is given the right to act in the name of the Association, to perform or authorise any acts or operation permitted an association that is not reserved for the General Assembly, Ordinary or Extraordinary.
-In particular, it can:
+16.1 The Board of Directors is given the right to act in the name of the Association, to perform or authorize any acts or operation permitted an association that is not reserved for the General Meeting (Annual or Extraordinary).
+In particular,the Board of Directors can:

-Define the mission of and appoint the Pedagogical Director and support his/her actions,
+Appoint the Pedagogical Director, define his/her mission and support his/her actions,

-16.2 The participation or contribution of ASEICA in the functioning of another association requires a decision of the Board.
+16.2 ASEICA cannot participate or contribute to the functioning of another association without a decision of the Board of Driectors.

 ARTICLE 17 Delegation of Powers

-Some members of the Board shall have the following powers:
+The Officers of the Board of Directors have the following specific duties and powers:

 17.1 Powers of the President

-The President convenes the General Assemblies and meetings of the Board, prepares their work and agenda, and annually submits the moral and financial report of the Association.
+The President convenes the General Meetings and meetings of the Board of Directors, prepares their work and agenda, and annually submits the moral and financial report of the Association.

-In case of absence or illness, the President is replaced by the Vice-President, in his/her absence, by the oldest member of the Board and in his/her absence, by the Treasurer.
+In case of absence or illness, the President is replaced by the Vice-President, in his/her absence, by the oldest member of the Board of Directors and in his/her absence, by the Treasurer.